Ravindu-Denuwan-Godage/Chatroom/README.md

 ## 📌 Notes

 - This project is intended for **educational purposes only**, especially for beginners exploring how basic web-based chat systems function.
-- This chatroom supports messaging between multiple user accounts on the same local machine.
-When opened in different browsers or tabs, messages update promptly, simulating near real-time communication without advanced technologies like WebSockets.
+- This chatroom allows multiple users to log in on the same computer using different browsers or tabs.
+Messages between users update quickly
 - The sidebar navigation contains **placeholder buttons** with no active links — these are meant for future expansion or customization.

 ## 📄 License